Defense of Sihang Warehouse: Chinese Casualties

 The Chinese casualties from the battle were disputed.
 Xie Jinyuan stated in an interview on November 2 that of the 410 defenders, 10 had been killed and 30 wounded, but later revised this figure to 420 defenders present with 10 killed and 37 wounded.
 Immediate newspapers claimed between 100 and 200 Chinese soldiers had been killed in the fighting.

 A Japanese marine stands guard outside the damaged Sihang Warehouse after its capture.
 Early November.

 Stephen Robinson calculated that since 377 defenders had retreated (along with the 10 wounded men evacuated earlier), and some 420 defenders had been present, the Chinese "death toll was likely higher [than 10] though probably fewer than 50 men," with 33 men killed or missing from the battalion roster following the retreat.
 A similar figure is given by Micheal Clodfelter, who claims 34 Chinese soldiers were killed in action defending the Warehouse.
 According to 88th Division commander Sun Yuanliang's report on October 31, 1937, the battalion had suffered 89 casualties, including 35 killed and 54 wounded.

-The Imperial Japanese Navy reported finding around 80 dead Chinese soldiers in the warehouse, but declared finding 100 corpses to the press, which was very likely an exaggeration.
+The Imperial Japanese Navy reported finding around 80 dead Chinese soldiers in the warehouse, but declared finding 100 corpses to the press.
 Japanese officials also publicly claimed some 700 bodies of Chinese soldiers were left in Zhabei, and that they had captured another 200 enemy troops whilst only suffering 10 wounded soldiers themselves in the entire battle.
 The same report claimed that Japanese forces were forced to execute some twenty Chinese prisoners in self-defense.